Pravallika-Myneni/Speech-to-ASL-updates/README.md

 ## Project Breakdown Break down
 1. Speech to text --- Use PyAudio
 2. Text - Analyze the grammar of the sentence and establish relation between words
-3. Generate animation for ISL
+3. Generate animation for ISL  -- Play videos for each item in the list returned from previous module